OPENDAP/hyrax-docker/README.md

 Build a docker container that holds a complete hyrax server instance in a single container.

-> NOTE: This code is based on work started by *** at *** and contributed to OPeNDAP.
-We are grateful for their support.

 Overview
 --------

+A generic Hyrax setup is provided with the entire Hyrax server running in a single container.
+See: https://www.opendap.org/software

+The OLFS and BES run in a container based on the DockerHub CentOS-7 image.

+The container starts up serving the default data shipped with Hyrax, but can easily be started to serve data from the host machine.

+> NOTE: This code is based on work started by Gareth Williams at CSIRO and contributed to OPeNDAP.
+We are grateful for their support.

 Building and Running
 --------------------